 Since that time, the firm has provided comprehensive engineering services for various improvements to the turnpike.
+Below are some highlights.

-This section was widened to six lanes with minor realignment, phased such that traffic was maintained at all times.
+This section was widened to six lanes with minor realignment, phased so traffic was maintained at all times.
 Included in the improvements was the reconfiguration of the Allegheny Valley Interchange ramps.

 The I-95/I-276 Interchange project in Bucks County, PA is part of a project undertaken by the PTC to make a direct connection between I-95 and I-276.